A Simple Exercise to Help You Feel Better About Your Life, Just the Way It Is!

 - Loss of a loved one – Cherish the time you had with that person and the memories left behind.

-- Incarceration of a loved one – Perhaps detention at this point could prevent a situation from escalating and ultimately resulting in far worse circumstances.
+- Incarceration of a loved one – Perhaps detention could prevent a situation from escalating and ultimately resulting in far worse circumstances.

 - Financial loss – Losing what you have worked to attain can be devastating.
-However, physical things can be regained; take comfort in family and friends that you still have close to you.
+However, material things can be regained; take comfort in family and friends that you still have close to you.

-- Being grateful though trials and tribulation is difficult at best.
+- Being grateful though trials and tribulations are confusing at best.
 However, a poor attitude tends to worsen the situation.
-Searching for the good in a situation and finding a brighter perspective may not solve the problem, but it will make you feel better; and with a better attitude, solving the problems will be much easier.
+Searching for the good in a situation and finding a brighter perspective may not solve the problem, but it will make you feel better; and with a better attitude, addressing the issues will be much easier.

 Every Ounce of Gratitude Counts:

 In such a disposable world, many things are taken for granted.
-It takes bigger and more important things to feel grateful.
-By realizing and feeling grateful for the smaller things, no matter how silly it may seem, a habit is formed and you can then appreciate the more important things in life.
+It takes more significant and more important things to feel grateful.
+By realizing and feeling thankful for the smaller things, no matter how silly it may seem, gratitude becomes a habit.

 Here are some examples of the LITTLE things you can be grateful for.